ActPersp/SampleTables/README.md

 2. how to import table values from Excel when creating a table;
 3. how to create a table package that contains your commonly-used tables and can be shared among other modeling projects;
 4. how to look up a table;
-5. how to export an Rgogo table object to Excel.
+5. how to export a table object to Excel.

 ## Prerequisite